 The curriculum and sequence for each student is arranged in a manner that best fits the individual's schedule and career goals.
 Typically, a student begins by completing the first two (or three) years of the veterinary training program and then conducts the PhD studies.
 Upon successful defense of the PhD thesis, the student then completes the veterinary training.
 In some cases, a student begins study by completing a PhD lab rotation at the Sackler School and then completes two (or three) years of veterinary training.
 The thesis research is then conducted and subsequently, veterinary training is completed.
 Note that this program is not designed for individuals who wish to do their degrees sequentially.

 Students interested in this option must apply to both the Sackler School and the Cummings School independently and clearly indicate their interest in the combined program on both applications.

-DVM/PhD students complete their veterinary training on the Grafton
+DVM/PhD students complete their veterinary training at the Cummings School.

 Find Students and Faculty

 The Tufts University White Pages lists contact information for faculty, students and staff.